The FAA is investigating a near-miss between two passenger planes at JFK airport

 The close call occurred around 8:45 p.m. local time as the American Airlines plane, a Boeing 777, was traveling from an adjacent taxiway and air traffic controllers noticed the two approaching aircraft, the FAA said.

-In audio posted on Twitter by flight watcher @xJonNYC, a panicked air traffic controller appears to realize that the two planes are converging and tells the Delta plane, a Boeing 737, to stop.
+In audio posted on Twitter by flight watcher @xJonNYC, an air traffic controller appears to realize that the two planes are converging and tells the Delta plane, a Boeing 737, to stop.

-"Delta 1943 cancel takeoff plans!
-Delta 1943 cancel takeoff plans!" the person says.
-"Rejecting," someone replies.

-Another clip appears to be a conversation between an air traffic controller and one of the American Airlines pilots.

 A spokesperson for Delta said the safety of its customers and crew was the airline's top priority.